lolaedun/kindergarten-days/README.md

 * As a user, I would like to have a simple and easy to understand dashboard of my weekly activities.
 * As a user, I would like to search for current activites that correspond with the current season.
 * As a user, I would like to be able to have access to activities regardless of the device i'm using.
-* As a user, I would like to upload photos of our completed activities to create a digital album for the year.
-* As a user, I would like to print my week of activities and or digital album.

 ### **Site Owner Goals**
 * To have a website that can easily create, read, update and delete activites and user profiles.